dmesser/ocp-3.6-cns-3.5-lab/lab-guide/docs/module-4-cluster-ops.md

     heketi-cli device remove $FAILED_DEVICE_ID

 You will notice this command takes a while.
 That's because it will trigger a brick-replacement in GlusterFS.
 The command will block and heketi in the background will transparently create new bricks for each brick on the device to be deleted.
 The replacement operation will be conducted with the new bricks replacing all bricks on the device to be deleted.
+During this time the data remains accessible.

 The new bricks, if possible, will automatically be created in zones different from the remaining bricks to maintain equal balancing and cross-zone availability.

 &#8680; Finally, you are now able to delete the device in heketi entirely